IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3/README.md

 ---

 ## 📝 Note

-These models were evaluated using a limited and curated set of 12 Python code completion scenarios.
+These models were evaluated using a curated but **limited set of 12 Python completion tasks**, designed to simulate common code scenarios like:
-The test cases were selected to span various real-world programming patterns (e.g., recursion, conditionals, pandas usage), but they do **not comprehensively cover** the entire scope of Python programming.

-All observations were based on interactive completions during **a few manual test runs**.
+- Recursion
+- Conditional tax logic
+- Lambda/filter/map
+- Pandas `.agg()`
+- Class methods and bonus logic

-Performance may vary under different coding environments, datasets, or usage patterns.
+This is **not a comprehensive benchmark**, and outcomes may vary under different usage patterns or project complexity.
-This report is intended to give a directional insight rather than an exhaustive benchmark.

----
+These evaluations were based on **manual testing** over a few interactive sessions.

 ---